 Optimally shaped medical insoles are very effective as both a preventative measure and to slow down the degeneration of the Calcaneus (heel bone).

-The insoles help protect the foot from excess stress, as well as any unnatural movements beyond the natural range of motion, i.e. against overloading and over-stretching.
+The insoles help protect the foot from excess stress and any unnatural movements beyond the natural range of motion, i.e., against overloading and overstretching.

 The insoles can also serve as a comfortable cushion for patients with inherent malformations in the structure of the foot.